So Business List. Other Airplane Checklists. Not for Pilots but for Engineers

 Here's where the checklist comes into play.
 We go through the list, checking the correctness of our actions.
 Let's assume everything is good, and all items are in place.
 Is Task #1 ready for the analysis stage?
 If we were in a field where safety wasn't as critical, maybe.
 But we're in aviation, and that's not how it works.

 As we know, airplanes are built by teams.
 In the team, there is a role called the checker.
-The most experienced team members take turns being the checker, it’s like a type of duty.
+The most experienced team members take turns being the checker, it's like a type of duty.
 The checker takes the checklist and starts evaluating the correctness of the calculations.
 If something fails the check, the task is sent back for revision.
-And indeed, one item didn’t pass the check this time.
+And indeed, one item didn't pass the check this time due to its non-normal behavior in stress conditions.
+This data is passed back to the first engineer.

 Overcoming the Challenges of Task #2